MuhammadMagdy98/Stress-Testing-for-Windows/README.md

-# Steps to run the stress testing
+# Stress testing with a Python Script

 Stress testing helps you to find a counter  test case for your wrong answer solutions.